How valuable are environmental health interventions? Evaluation of water and sanitation programmes in India

 Volume 88, Number 7, July 2010, 535-542

-Table 3.
-Estimated effects of a community demand-directed water, sanitation and hygiene programme on coping costsa and cost of illnessa in the dry and rainy seasons, Maharasthra, India, 2005 and 2007
+Table 4.
+Estimated effects of a community demand-directed water, sanitation and hygiene programme on coping costsa and cost of illnessa in the dry and rainy seasons, by subgroup, in Maharasthra, India, 2005 and 2007

-a All coping cost and COI values are adjusted for purchasing power parity (PPP) and inflated to 2007 United States dollars (US$).20–22 In 2007, the PPP exchange rate was 15.139 Indian rupees for US$ 1.
+a All coping cost and cost of illness values are adjusted for purchasing power parity (PPP) and inflated to 2007 United States dollars (US$).20–22 In 2007, the PPP exchange rate was 15.139 Indian rupees for US$ 1.